zendframework/zend-expressive/doc/book/cookbook/passing-data-between-middleware.md

         // Step 2: Inject data into the request, call the next middleware and wait for the response
         $response = $delegate->process($request->withAttribute(self::class, $data));

-        // Step 3: Do something (with the response) before returning the response
+        // Step 3: Optionally, do something (with the response) before returning the response

         // Step 4: Return the response
         return $response;